-My research interests are in the wide area of wireless networks, such as:
+My current research interests are in the wide area of wireless systems, and in particular:

 - Unmanned aerial vehicle networks

 - Cloud-based opportunistic communication

 - MIMO communication